A Song For Guy

 “Yeah, right!”

-That afternoon after school we went down to the mall and,
+That afternoon after school we went down to the mall and, as usual, sat in the sunshine playing “Pick a Partner”.

 “Too old”, I told Ben.